MicrosoftDocs/fabric-docs/docs/get-started/task-flow-work-with.md

 ### Assign existing items to a task

-To attach existing items to a task:
+To assign existing items to a task:

 1. Select the clip icon on the task.

     :::image type="content" source="./media/task-flow-work-with/assign-existing-task-clip-icon.png" alt-text="Screenshot showing the assign existing items clip icon.":::

 1. In the **Assign item** dialog box that opens, hover over item you want to assign to the task and mark the checkbox.
 You can assign more than one item.
-When you're done choosing the items you want to assign to the task, choose **Select** to attach the selected items to the task.
+When you're done choosing the items you want to assign to the task, choose **Select** to assign the selected items to the task.

     :::image type="content" source="./media/task-flow-work-with/assign-existing-item-dialog.png" alt-text="Screenshot showing the Assign item dialog.":::